Supply Chain Management Course in Singapore

 Request for this Supply Chain Management course brochure.
 Fill up the short information below and we will send it to you right away!

-Post Training Support: A vast majority of training does not have any effect beyond 120 days.
-To work, training has to have a strong pre- and post-training component.
-Post-training reinforcement helps individuals to recall the understanding and ask questions.
+• Post-Training Support: A vast majority of training does not have any effect beyond 120 days.
+But to work, training has to have a strong pre- and post-training component.
+Post-training reinforcement consequently helps individuals to recall the understanding and ask questions.

-We Understand The Industry: We’ve got a profound comprehension of the business, business design, challenges, strategy and the that our participants are in and have designed the courseware to cater to their professional needs.
+• We Understand The Industry: Similarly, we’ve got a profound comprehension of the business, business design, challenges, strategy and the that our participants are in and have designed the courseware to cater to their professional needs.

-Course Content: Knowles Training Institute’s material is relevant, of high quality and provide specific learning results.
-Participants will leave the training course feeling as they have gained a strong understanding and will also be in a position to execute what they have learned sensibly.
+• Course Content: Knowles Training Institute’s material is relevant, of high quality and provide specific learning outputs.
+As a result, Participants will leave the training course feeling as they have gained a strong understanding and will also be in a position to execute what they have learned sensibly.

-Course Development — The workshop modules follow a systematic and logical arrangement.
-This structure helps to ensure that the course material allows the facilitators to deliver the course in a logical arrangement.
+• Course Development — The workshop modules follow a systematic and logical arrangement.
+Therefore, this structure helps to ensure that the course material allows the facilitators to deliver the course in a logical arrangement.
 Consider the subjects as building bricks into learning, our facilitators slowly build towards a comprehensive picture of this entire topic.

 Course Enquiries